Divorcing Jack (film): Plot

 Following this, Starkey goes to a restaurant to meet Parker.
 However, it turns out that Parker has been held hostage by Keegan and his goons, and that the meeting was set up to trap Starkey.
 Starkey and Parker are taken to a council block Keegan controls, where Keegan threatens to kill Parker unless Starkey hands over the tape.
 Since Starkey does not have the tape, Keegan kills Parker.
 Keegan then threatens to kill Starkey's wife Patricia, who had been kidnapped by him earlier, unless Starkey can give him the tape.
 Starkey then reveals that he had the tape, but that he sold it to a street-vendor.
 This does not seem to be satisfactory for Keegan, but luckily for Starkey, he and his wife are saved in the last minute by Cooper, who storms in dressed as a nun wearing guns.

 Starkey goes to the street-vendor to find the tape, only to find that it has been sold to a priest.
 Starkey goes to visit the priest, listens to the tape with him, and finds that it is a recording of Brinn admitting to having planted the bombs in the terrorist attack he claims to have been a victim of.
 Starkey mails the tape to Margaret's apartment, before he is again taken by Keegan's goons.
 Keegan orders Starkey to take the tape to a valley where Brinn will pay a ransom to have the tape delivered to him.
 The next morning, Keegan, Brinn, and Starkey meet.
 Keegan gives Brinn the tape in a tape recorder, while Brinn hands over the money in a briefcase.
 As the two drive away, Starkey is left to see them both get blown up.
 The tape recorder and the briefcase were both rigged with explosives.

 A British civil servant urges Starkey not to print his story, fearing for the consequences if the truth about Brinn gets out.
 Starkey, however, decides to print it anyway and returns to his wife.

+Cast

 Reception

 The film grossed £462,567 ($0.8 million) in the United Kingdom.

+In a review for Eye for Film, Angus Wolfe Murray wrote, "The film starts well and slowly loses credibility.
+The American and the nurse are superfluous to requirements.
+David Caffrey cannot judge the gap between black humour and white farce.
+Murder isn't a joke unless the style is established from the start.
+Jack wants it both ways, thriller tough and funny ha-ha.
+Although consistently entertaining, it ends up an innocent death short of a good laugh."